top of page

 VIP Experiences & Group Dining

 Mayami knows how to treat a group.
-Private lounges offer space to celebrate without missing the party.
-Bottle service keeps the drinks flowing without the wait.
+Flexible indoor-outdoor spaces give large parties room to celebrate without missing the energy.
+Bottle service keeps the drinks flowing, and the weekly specials give groups real value no matter what night they come in.

 Where To Stay In Miami During The Summer